 The “I” highlights the individual — the person doing the task.
 Everyone has different strengths, levels of training, and physical limits.

 Consider factors like fitness, experience, height, or health conditions such as pregnancy or past injuries.
-Make sure the right person is doing the right job, and that proper training is given before anyone handles potentially risky loads.
+Make sure the right person is doing the right job and that proper training is given before anyone handles potentially risky loads.
 Remember, good teamwork and honest communication make every workplace safer.

 L: Load — What Is Included Here?

 The “L” in TILE focuses on the load — what’s actually being moved.
 What does tile stand for?
-It reminds you to check details such as the load’s weight, size, and stability.
+It reminds you to check details such as the load’s weight, size and stability.

 Is the object awkwardly shaped, too heavy, or difficult to grip?
 Could it spill, shift, or hide your view while carrying it?
 If so, see if you can reduce the risk — maybe by repacking it, splitting it into smaller parts, or asking for help.
 Understanding the load helps you stay in control and avoid accidents.